buckster123/ApexVivum/README.md

 At its core, ApexNexus leverages the **Kimi K2** model from Moonshot AI, integrated with a stateful Python backend.

 ### Key Components:
 1. **Agent Instruction**: A comprehensive bootstrap prompt defining roles, principles, boot sequences, workflows, and tool references.
-(See [agent.md](docs/agent.md) for full details.)
+(See [ApexNexus.txt] for full details.)
 2. **Main Script**: A Streamlit-powered Python app handling UI, tool dispatch, database interactions, and API calls.
 (See [app.py](app.py).)
 3. **Sandbox Environment**: Isolated filesystem, venvs, and restricted executions for security.
 4. **Databases**: SQLite for users/history/memory; ChromaDB for vector embeddings.
-5. **Evo-Modules**: YAML-based modules in `sandbox/evo-modules/` for dynamic extensions like meta-cognition or anomaly detection.
+5. **Evo-Modules**: YAML-based modules in `sandbox/evo-data/system` for dynamic extensions like meta-cognition or anomaly detection.

 ```mermaid
 graph TD